austinasangai/austinasangai.github.io/_pages/about.md

 ## // education

-**Bachelor of Science in Information Technology** University of Nairobi · 2020 – 2024
+**Bachelor of Science in Mathematics and Computer Science** University of Nairobi · 2019 – 2023

 ---